Official Regulations of the Canadian Young Physicists’ Tournament

 I. Canadian Young Physicists' Tournament

 The Canadian Young Physicists’ Tournament (CaYPT) is a competition among teams of secondary school students in their ability to solve complicated scientific problems, to present solutions to these problems in a convincing form and to defend them in scientific discussions, called Physics Matches (PM).
 The CaYPT awards outstanding teams and selects outstanding students to represent Canada in the International Young Physicists’ Tournament (IYPT).
-There is one national tournament for all students.
-(There will no longer be any regional tournaments.)
-The CaYPT will be held on two consecutive Saturdays in March.
+The CaYPT will be held on two consecutive Saturdays in February and March.

 II.
 The Problems of the CaYPT